Openscapes/approach-guide/approach/tooling.md

 We also explore and learn new tools but always always with an eye towards interoperability with our current tooling, and with an understanding of how the open science community and environmental/Earth science communities are working.

-Below are the tools that we use, why we use them, and set up instructions and [notes](https://github.com/Openscapes/teaching-learning-resources/issues/12).
+Below are the tools that we use, why we use them, and set up instructions.
+(Herre are some [Macbook setup notes](https://github.com/Openscapes/teaching-learning-resources/issues/12)).

 ### Google Drive